sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 This is the path used for streamable_http transport mode, default to `\mcp`

 10. **Enterprise Vector Store**
-These are the parameters required when using the enterprose vector store tools.
+These are the parameters required when using the enterprise vector store tools.

 TD_BASE_URL=        #Your UES_URI, strip off the trailing /open-analytics TD_PAT=             #Your PAT string